xen-project/xen/docs/misc/xen-command-line.markdown

 `vga` indicates that Xen should try and use the vga graphics adapter.

 `com1` and `com2` indicates that Xen should use serial ports 1 and 2
-respectivly.
-Optionally, these arguments may be followed by an `H` or `L`.  `H` indicates that transmitted characters will have their MSB set, while recieved characters must have their MSB set.  `L` indicates the converse; transmitted and recieved characters will have their MSB cleared.
+respectively.
+Optionally, these arguments may be followed by an `H` or `L`.  `H` indicates that transmitted characters will have their MSB set, while received characters must have their MSB set.  `L` indicates the converse; transmitted and received characters will have their MSB cleared.
 This allows a single port to be shared by two subsystems (e.g. console and debugger).